Woodworking Tips

 Especially for the solo professional woodworker

-Many of the techniques used as a hobby woodworker are no longer appropriate when working professionally, even just part time.
+Many of the techniques that a hobby woodworker uses are no longer appropriate for the working professional, or even someone working professionally part-time.
 For example, a finish that requires days to dry in a dust-free room is not practical - you may need or want to use your shop for another project before the varnish is dry.
-These are some of the lessons learned as a full-time solo woodworker..
+These are some of the lessons learned as a "full-time" solo woodworker.. or at least a retired guy who does this every day.

 How big a shop do you need, if you become a professional?